 Visitors enjoy outdoor activities such as all-terrain vehicle and 4-wheeling, hiking, fishing, bicycling, climbing, floating, hunting, watching wildlife, sightseeing, picnicking, skiing, snowboarding, ice climbing, sledding, and snow tubing.

-There are many attractions, such as train rides on both the Rio Grande Scenic Railroad and the Cumbres & Toltec Scenic Railroad—a National Historic Landmark.
+There are many attractions, such as train rides on the Cumbres & Toltec Scenic Railroad—a National Historic Landmark.
 There are seasonal festival events and activities for the whole family year-round.
 The Great Sand Dunes National Park has the tallest sand dunes in North America and three wildlife refuges offer opportunities to see wildlife up close.
 The Los Caminos Antiguos Scenic Byway is a lovely drive that highlights heritage sites as well as the San Luis Valley’s beauty.

 For more information: